 The cost of living in Singapore has been rising.

-Therefore, knowing how to manage your personal finances has never been more crucial.
+Therefore, no matter your financial standing, knowing how to manage your personal finances has never been more crucial.
 But, do you even know how to?

 We set out to understand the financial literacy of Singaporeans and whether it has a positive impact on their financial standing.